nselem/evomining/README.md

-# Evomining using docker image:
+# Evomining docker image:
 ========================================
 ## EvoMining Installation guide

-0. Install docker engine
+1. Install docker engine
-1. Download nselem/newevomining docker image
+2. Download nselem/newevomining docker image
-2. Run EvoMining
+3. Run EvoMining

 Follow the steps, and type the commands into your terminal, do not type $.

+---

 ### 1. Install docker engine
 EvoMining runs on docker, if you have docker engine installed skip this step.